Giacomo Casanova — "The greatest happiness is to be loved for oneself, or, more correctly, to be lov…"

 The greatest happiness is to be loved for oneself, or, more correctly, to be loved in spite of oneself, with all one's faults and imperfections.

-"I have always been a man of courage, and I have always faced challenges head-on."
+"I have always been a lover of knowledge, and I have always sought to learn new things."

 Your cart is empty